dhakal79/Portfolio-project-MS4/README.md

 Add category| checked if register user can add additional new category to the blog post and after addition new category appears as new category in the nav bar.|PASS
-Social media links|checked if social media links provided in the footer open in the separate page.|PASS Responsive design|Checked if the design is responsive to differnt media size or  not.|PASS Error page 404|Check if the issue of error page 404 is solved or not.|NOT PASS Alert notification|check if once the user post in the blog get automatic alert on the home page or not.|NOT PASS
+Social media links|checked if social media links provided in the footer open in the separate page.|PASS Responsive design|Checked if the design is responsive to differnt media size or  not.|PASS Error page 404/500|Check if the issue of error page 404/500 is solved or not.| PASS Alert notification|check if once the user post in the blog get automatic alert on the home page or not.|NOT PASS